shuchi111/100-Day-DSA_Challenge/README.md

   ---
   **Participation Rule**
   ---
-- These links will be present in this readme as well as in the issue sections.
+ 1. Question links will be present in this readme as well as in the issue sections.
-- There will be a **LOOSER** box for each day in this readme, displaying the names of people who participated in **100 Days of Code** and completed the given tasks on a particular day.
+ 2. There will be a **LOOSER** box for each day in this readme, displaying the names of people who participated in **100 Days of Code** and completed the given tasks on a particular day.
-- Mark **star** to repository and **fork**
+ 3. Mark **star** to repository and **fork**

   **Forking a Repository on GitHub:**
 -  Visit the Repository on GitHub: